ElliNet13/CC-Minecraft-but-redstone-controlled/README.md

-# CC-Minecraft but it uses redstone to control it
+# CC:Minecraft but it uses redstone to control it

 This is [CC:Minecraft](https://github.com/CC-Minecraft/CC-Minecraft) but it uses redstone to control it.